Roobyx/dupka/README.md

 ## Known issues
 - Map type switch actionsheet does not close itself on map switch
-- Location is not always renewed and some reports end up on older locations
+- Location is not always renewed and some reports end up on older locations (testing)